mtlynch/hello-world-vue-pre-rendered/README.md

 This is an example of a [Vue](https://vuejs.org) + [Nuxt](https://nuxtjs.org) configuration that generates the simplest possible pre-rendered, static web app.

+## Detailed walkthrough

+For a detailed walkthrough of this project, see the blog post, ["A Simple Pre-Rendered Web App Using Vue + Nuxt"](https://mtlynch.io/simple-vue-pre-rendered/) on mtlynch.io.

 ## Requirements

 - [Node.js](https://nodejs.org/en/download/)